 The act may have been a least partly reason-oriented : according to the novels, Fantöm was in another guild than Justice during his time as an assassin, but eventually left it because its members had no regards for his wishes (the leader notably wouldn't let him get the Twilight warrior class if the opportunity came).
 Not letting Fantöm pay his debt may hence be akin to getting on his bad side.
 And in a way, Heimdäl owes the Noob guild also for their part in Fantöm's return in Justice.
 He could have been invoking his sense of honor just to avoid a long explanation in an already slow-paced episode.

-Overshadowed by Awesome: He's the best mage on Horizon, leader of the game's top guild and... forget it, let's watch Fantöm and Amaras fight.
+Overshadowed by Awesome: He's the best mage on Horizon, leader of the game's top guild and most importantly Fantöm's teammate.
 In Season 5, Gaea mentions that he's the one with the best chance of winning a tournament happening while Fantöm, Amaras and Spectre are busy elsewhere.

 The Rival: He used to be that to Coalition!Spectre.